 3. Astilbe – The Shade Bloomer

-Forms dense mats of heart-shaped leaves that suppress weeds naturally.
-Zone 4-8.
-Perfect for deep shade where grass won’t grow.
-The hidden brown flowers appear at soil level in spring – a delightful surprise discovery.
+Creates dense mats of heart-shaped leaves which naturally suppress weeds.
+Grows in zones 4-8.
+Ideal for areas of deep shade where grass won't establish.
+The hidden brown flowers spring at soil level – a delightful surprise.

 5. Lungwort (Pulmonaria) – The Early Bird